The information provided here was

 International academic programs challenge students to test theories and analytical approaches in dynamic intercultural settings in order to develop a better understanding of humanity.
 The Education Abroad Office collaborates with faculty who wish to develop short- or long-term overseas programs through consultation on components such as student recruitment, budget development, and safety and risk considerations as well as identify appropriate pre-existing opportunities for direct student enrollment.
 Additionally, it collaborates with faculty to ensure that advisees pursue study abroad courses that contribute to their degree progress through the Course Approval form, which is required of each student seeking to study abroad.

 Facilities Services creates and sustains environments that support the needs of our campus environment.
 The department is responsible for the physical infrastructure of the University, including building maintenance, custodial services, capital planning and construction, and our environmentally friendly campus grounds.
-Additionally, Facilities Services also oversees University Purchasing, environmental health and safety, asset management, several neighborhood community relationships, and sustainability.
+Additionally, Facilities Services also oversees University Purchasing, environmental health and safety, and real estate planning and management.
 For a more in-depth look at the breadth of services Facilities Services provides, we invite you to visit our website.

 The Faculty Ombudsperson office supports an ethical and civil culture in which mutual understanding can be reached and differences resolved through respectful dialogue and fair processes.
 The office is an independent, confidential, impartial, and informal resource for all SU faculty members.
 The Faculty Ombudsperson is a designated neutral or impartial facilitator whose major function is to serve faculty and provide confidential and informal guidance; to assist with complaints, concerns and issues; to assist in identifying appropriate offices, committees, and university rules and policies; and serve when appropriate as an informal mediator of early-stage complaints and mediate as an impartial party.